IFRCGo/go-infrastructure/e2e/README.txt

 go.cy.js in "cypress/integration/3-own",
 and cypress.config.js in the root ("cypress").
-At first runs of cypress tests I suggest to comment out the 'checks backend' part via /*   */  in go.cy.js
+At first runs of cypress tests I suggest to comment out the 'checks backend' part via /*   */  in go.cy.js You need a running GO frontend server on your local machine to run the tests.

 A demo run and some practical advice can be seen here: https://ifrcorg.sharepoint.com/sites/GOIVfordeveloperteam/Shared%20Documents/General/GO%20developer%20onboarding/Cypress%20test%20automation/cypress1.mp4 or the same: https://porgeto.hu/cypress1.mp4